A-Breeze/deploying-machine-learning-models/README.md

 > env\Scripts\activate   # Activate env
 > pip install -r requirements.txt
 ```
-### Git
-`.gitignore` was already set up when I cloned the repo.
-It is very similar to the recommended Python gitignore from here: <https://gitignore.io/api/python>.

 ### IDE
 I am using PyCharm (Community Edition).
 The inherited `.gitignore` ignores all of the `.idea/` folder, so not IDE settings will be saved in the repo.